From The Story of Dartmouth, by John P. Martin:

 In September, the Telephone Company removed from King Street to the brick building, formerly Wambolt’s fish-market where they installed modern equipment.
 To communicate with “Central” we no longer cranked the bell-box, but simply took down the receiver.
 The first lady all-night operator in this building was Miss Mary Lahey who is now Mrs. Arthur Hare.
 (The first telephone operator in Dartmouth when the office opened on Edward Street was the late Mrs. John Short, then Miss Minnie Young.)

 The present ferry waiting-room, built by Thomas Merson, and equipped with turnstiles and newsstand was opened in the autumn.
 The “Dartmouth Patriot” plant was now located in John Power’s former carriage factory at 85 Portland Street.
-The vacant Sunday School building of Christ Church was donated to the colored congregation, and transferred on rollers to its present location where it stands as Victoria Road Baptist Church.
+The vacant Sunday School building of Christ Church was donated to the [Black] congregation, and transferred on rollers to its present location where it stands as Victoria Road Baptist Church.
 William Patterson of Prince Street, purchased “The Grove” property, and offered building lots at about $70 each.
 By this time, a thoroughfare extended easterly to Portland Street.

 In November of that year the price of milk went up to seven cents a quart, owing to a rise in the price of feed.
 Food for human consumption evidently was not affected, for the Handley House continued to serve the 3-course midday meal at 25 cents.